 You can sell your fine jewelry to buyers at auction or directly to a local jewelry store.
 Just make sure you get an appraisal, so you know how much your item is worth (especially if it is gold or diamond).

-If you’re looking to get paid within 24 hours, some options work quickly.
+Some options work quickly if you’re looking to get paid within 24 hours.
 But if you wait, you may earn more than the selling price.

-Each option has its pros and cons, so look closely and pick whatever one suits your needs.
+Each option has pros and cons, so look closely and pick whatever suits your needs.
 Don’t hesitate to look each company up to compare or call with questions.

 Our top recommendation to sell your jewelry is to use Worthy, as they have a streamlined and stress-free process to help you get the most money for your used jewelry.